-I have discovered and fallen in love with QR codes this year!
+I’m always search for ways to use technology in the classroom.
+Recently, I discovered how to make my own QR codes!
 These little codes can open students up to a WORLD of information.
 Plus, let’s face it.
 Trusting the internet is a scary proposition.
 As soon as students search for something, a terrible ad can pop up….or questionable links can come up.
 Internet research with young children makes me a nervous wreck.
 QR codes have stopped that for me!

 My students researched penguins using our QR scanners.
-Since I teach first grade, I divided the students into small groups and worked with them to guide them in researching, reading, and recording on their research tabbed books.
-We used the QR codes from my Penguin Project on TPT.
+Since I teach first grade, I divided the students into small groups and worked with them to guide them in researching, reading, and recording on their tabbed books.
 I placed the QR codes on a ring so students could easily flip through them.
-I also left this ring with the ipads for students to explore during centers.
+I also left this ring with the Ipads for students to explore further during centers.

 As students went through each page of the booklet, they recorded information.